While ringing up my purchases, the helpful clerk at BookPeople asked conversationally, “Did you find everything you were looking for?”

 - Explanations of foot anatomy and shoe construction.

 - This is a must-have book for your collection (and guys would do well to sneak a peak at it, too).

 Books from the 2000s?

-Don’t forget to leave the name and author of your favorite running book from the 2000s (check the publishing date!) in a comment.
+Don’t forget: leave the name and author of your favorite running book in a comment (check the publishing date!).